Ruanrodrigues20/post-install-pop-os/README.md

 8. **Set JAVA_HOME:**
    - Defines the Java path (`JAVA_HOME`) in the `.bashrc` file to facilitate the use of Java in the terminal.

 9. **Set config global Git:**
-   - Defines the your user.name and user.email for global git settings
+   - Defines the your `user.name` and `user.email` for global git settings.

 10. **Clean up and Remove Temporary Files:**
    - Removes downloaded `.deb` packages, cleans package cache, and removes unnecessary packages.

 ---